 The purpose is to determine the product specification legalities.
 Building Regulations differ entirely for products suitable for public space and the home.
 Simply put, products are specified for fire and a variety of other compliance’s for different use and performance.

 SBID advise to use their 7 easy steps in helping you to define a designer’s role, which will in turn make the project brief clearer for the designer but also help you establish exactly what type of designer you should require for your project.
+For commercial design, please visit SBIDPro.

 1. Create a Scheme and Surfaces Schedule